-10. Check tool positioning.
-Mount/demount tool should be positioned with 1/8 to 3/16" clearance between the top of the rim edge and the bottom of the tool (with plastic mount/demount tool it is recommended the vertical clearance be limited to a maximum of 1/16-inch), and 1/8 to 1/4 inch clearance between the rim edge and the tool.
-This clearance will be maintained as long as the locking handle and adjustment knob are not changed.
-The operator may swing the arm out of the way and back into place again without needing to reposition the tool (when changing a set of the same wheels).
+10. Check mount/demount tool positioning.
+A metal Duckhead mount/demount tool will move up and back about 1/8-inch from the rim edge after it is locked.
+This clearance will be maintained as long as the slide locking valve remains locked.
+The operator may move the tower back out of the way and back into place again without needing to reposition the mount/demount tool (when clamping a like set of wheels).